 The following are the steps that must be taken in order to be considered for admission to the United States Merchant Marine Academy:

 - Candidates must fulfill the Academy's eligibility standards.

 - Candidates must meet the Academy's Scholastic and Physical and Medical Requirements

 - Complete Part 1 online only.
 Complete Part 2 and mail it to the Academy.
-Give Part 3of the application to your Guidance Counselor or College Advisor.
+Give Part 3 of the application to your Guidance Counselor or College Advisor.
 He/she must complete it, and mail it to us along with your high school transcript, standardized test (SAT and/or ACT) scores, and letter(s) of recommendation.
-Those items must reach the Academy no later than 1 March of the year you are applying for entry to the Academy.
+These items must reach the Office of Admissions no later than 1 March of the year you are applying for entry to the Academy.
 An early application receives early attention.

 - Request a nomination from a Member of the U.S. House of Representatives and/or a U.S. Senator from your state of residence.